 Liora and Levy Gerzberg

 As a Haifa native, Dr. Levy Gerzberg launched his academic career at the Technion-Israel Institute of Technology working closely with Rambam, before going on to complete his doctoral studies at Stanford University and make his global mark.
-Dr. Levy Gerzberg achieved global success in the consumer electronics market with his company Zoran, which he co-founded and led for 30 years.
+Dr. Levy Gerzberg achieved international success in the consumer electronics market with his company Zoran, which he co-founded and led for 30 years.
 Levy with his pioneering team and technologies enabled the creation, as well as expansion of new markets such as digital cameras, home and car entertainment, digital audio, color printing and more.
 Now that he is “semi-retired”, Levy is combining his philanthropic efforts with his hobby and passion of open-water swimming.
-At his suggestion and support, Rambam organized its first annual Swim from the Heart swim-a-thon in Haifa, to raise funds to help end sudden cardiac death in children and young adults.
-Levy and his wife of nearly 50 years, Liora Gerzberg, are working as a team to bring enthusiastic support and a deep concern for Israel’s well-being to American Friends of Rambam.
+At his suggestion and support, Rambam organizes an annual Swim from the Heart swim-a-thon in Haifa, to raise funds to help end sudden cardiac death in children and young adults.
+As an AFORAM board member Levy, and his wife Liora of more than 50 years, are working as a team to bring enthusiastic support and a deep concern for Israel’s well-being to the Silicon Valley area.
+At Rambam, the Liora and Levy Gerzberg Family Foundation Electrophysiology Diagnosis and Treatment Clinic in the Eyal Ofer Heart Hospital, and the Liora and Levy Gerzberg Family Foundation Innovation Laboratory in the Uzia Galil Innovation Center, are two more examples of the Gerzberg’s philanthropic vision and generosity.